Vakhnevo, Nikolsky District, Vologda Oblast

 Vakhnevo (Вахнево) is a rural locality (a village) and the administrative center of Vakhnevskoye Rural Settlement, Nikolsky District, Vologda Oblast, Russia.
 The population was 175 as of 2002.

 Geography

 Vakhnevo is located 37 km northwest of Nikolsk (the district's administrative centre) by road.
 Turino is the nearest rural locality.

+Paleontology

+Fossils of tetrapods were found in the Lower Triassic (Rybinskian horizon of Lower Olenekian) deposits of Vakhnevo.
+A parareptile Tichvinskia jugensis is known by the skull fragment with lower jaw.
+In addition, temnospondyl amphibians Benthosuchus sushkini (one specimen is also assigned to Rhinesuchus wolgo-dwinensis) and Thoosuchus sp. were found in these deposits of Vakhnevo.
+A specimen of reptiliomorph Dromotectus spinosum (sic) is collected from the same sites.